 Modern Romanticism 101 – A Guide

-A BRIEF GUIDE TO MODERN ROMANTICISM (FOR THOSE WHO WANT TO SKIP THE FULL GUIDE)
+A BRIEF SUMMARY OF MODERN ROMANTICISM (FOR THOSE WHO WANT TO SKIP THE FULL GUIDE)

 Further down, we have a detailed guide to what Modern Romanticism is, but if you’re looking for a shorter explanation, we have a quick summary right here.